Kanchenjunga BC to Tumlingtar GHT

 From Yak Kharka camp, the trail becomes indistinct in places through bamboo and dense forest.
 We ascend about 150m steeply at times to a saddle and then contours around much like yesterday.
 After a while, it starts to descend and after an hour there is a small outcrop with a view across to Chyamtang and the road to China carved into the white rocks.
 The immense scale of the Arun Valley becomes apparent.
 We descend to the Arun Valley with around 1,000m of descent on a muddy, rocky slippery path.
 After about 1 1/2 hours of descent the path is less steep and drier with less mud.
 We reach a suspension bridge over the Arun Khola after 4 hours of walking.
 There is a spot near the bridge for lunch.
 After crossing the side suspension bridge the path winds up steps for 400m to reach Chyamtang.
 This takes about 2 hours from the bridge.
 Chyamtang village is spread out but there is a hotel at the far end of the village with a well-stocked shop.

-We use it as a rest day or keep as a contingency day in case needed for later in the trek.
+We use it as a rest day or keep as a contingency day in case needed during the trek.

 From Hongon the trail traverses through villages and fields high above Arun river.
 After Chepuwa you descend to Arun River at 1,650m and cross a bridge then start the long ascent to the ridge at 2,800m.
 The trail descends through forest to Namse at 2,200m and further down to Hatiya village.